 - A default is much worse, costing your score about 350 points.

 - A CCJ will lose you about 250 points.
 For most CCJs, there will already be a debt with a default on your record, so this hit is in addition to the harm caused by the default.

 It doesn’t matter how large the size of the problem debt is.
 A £25 mobile bill has the same effect as not being able to make the repayments on a loan of ten thousand pounds.

 These problems are seen as less serious if they are older.
 Once a default is more than two years old, the negative effect falls to 250 points, then when it is over 4 years old it drops a bit more to 200 points.

 These hits to your credit rating aren’t reduced when you start to pay the debt, or even when it has been fully repaid.
-There is one exception here – if you pay a CCJ in full within 30 days, it will be deleted from your credit record.
+(There is one exception here – a CCJ is deleted completely if you pay it in CCJ in full within a month of the judgment.)